 When installing swimming pools there are specific procedures that are required for the safety of those using the pools and others.
 Also, the location of the pool on the property must meet specific setback requirement of the township's zoning codes.
 Below are the procedures and requirements.

 A swimming pool requires a pool permit and an electrical permit.
-Please click here to review the 2016 Palmer Township Fee Schedule.
+Please refer to the current Palmer Township fee schedule located on our home page under the "department" drop down menu.

 A swimming pool must be installed in compliance with the International Residential Code (contact the Building Department at the Municipal Building for specifics).
 The pool must be enclosed by an approved fence or have sides of 48" or more above the outside finished grade.
 Installing a proper fence is important so be sure to view the Pool Fence Details page.
 Any pool that has access directly from a building, deck or platform attached to a building must have audible alarms and safety locks installed on doors and/or gates.